don/ITP-DeviceToDatabase/06_Tools/node-red.md

 ### Logging Messages

-Drag a *file* node onto the flow.
-Connect the output of MQTT to the input of the file.
+Drag a `file` node onto the flow.
+Connect the output of `mqtt` node to the input of the file.
 Double click on the file node to configure it.
 Enter /tmp/mqtt.log as the filename.
 Click done and deploy the workflow.

 ![screenshot file output node configuration](img/flow-mqtt-log-file-config.png)